ARTICLE

 EARLY WORK

-Barton graduated from the prestigious Culinary Institute of America in Hyde Park, New York.
-He then spent time in Spain and Morocco, where he worked with villagers who approached seafood differently—“They were fishing for dinner, not dollars,” Barton says.
+Barton graduated from the Culinary Institute of America in Hyde Park, New York.
+He then spent time in Spain and Morocco, where he worked with who approached seafood differently—“They were fishing for dinner, not dollars,” Barton says.

 MOST EXCITING PART OF YOUR WORK